 U.S. Postal Service and FedEx boxes are located outside the front lobby entrance.
 Packages are picked up by 4:30 p.m. daily.

 Mail for patients can be sent to:

 Please include the patient's name and room number on the front of the envelope.
 We will forward mail received after discharge to the patient's home address.

-The hospital is staffed with a chaplain who provides support for people of all denominations and faiths.
-The Chaplain is available to provide counseling, prayer and spiritual support.
+A hospital chaplain provides support for people of all denominations and faiths.
+A chaplain is available to provide counseling, prayer and spiritual support.
 For assistance, dial the hospital operator (0) and give your name and where you can be reached.
 The hospital chapel is open 24 hours a day.
 It is located on the second floor across from elevators 4, 5 and 6.